 Telehealth also helps to protect your chances of contracting an infectious disease since you get to remain in the safety of your house without fear of coming into someone who is contagious.

 For some individuals, it may be beneficial to have a family member present who can help provide information, ask questions, and be an extra set of ears regarding the doctor’s answers.
-However, if scheduling a doctor’s appointment around one schedule is challenging, scheduling it around two (especially if the family member is not in a close-by town) can seem impossible.
+However, if scheduling a doctor’s appointment around one schedule is challenging, scheduling it around two (especially if the family member is not in a nearby town) can seem impossible.
 Telemedicine makes it possible for family members to easily join in on the meeting.

 Benefits of Telemedicine for Patients